Most people begin their breast cancer treatment with surgery. There are different types of surgery. The types include:

 Lymph nodes are found in many parts of the body.
 They filter out bacteria and damaged cells from the lymphatic fluid, and contain cells that fight infection.

 Many people now have breast surgery as a day case or go home the following day.
-If you have breast reconstruction you are more likely to be in hospital for 4 to 7 days.
+If you have breast reconstruction at the same time you are more likely to be in hospital for 2 to 7 days.

 When you wake up after the operation you might have a wound drain in place.
 You can go home with a drain still in.
 Your nurse will give you written instructions on how to take care of it.

 Everyone having treatment for breast cancer should have a specialist breast care nurse or key worker.
 They will support you throughout diagnosis, treatment and follow up.
 Do ask your surgeon about this if you have not been introduced to someone.